-The Group reversed a previous inventory write-down because certain slow-moving inventories which were previously provided with allowance were subsequently sold.
+The Group reversed a previous inventory write-down because certain slow-moving inventories which were previously provided with allowance were subsequently sold for the three months and six months ended June 30, 2025.

 B. The Group has no inventories pledged to others.